codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 To set default component options, create a new Config files at **app/Config/Factory.php** that supplies options as an array property that matches the name of the component.
-For example, if you wanted to ensure that all **Filters** used by your app were valid framework instances, your **app/Config/Factory.php** file might look like this:
+For example, if you want to ensure that each ``Filter`` used by your app is an actual framework, your **app/Config/Factory.php** file might look like this:

 .. literalinclude:: factories/005.php